 I like the idea of talking about sex and talking about it with young folk and kids.
 More discussion is better.
 The Catholic Church is having a fit about it, though, saying it’s the family’s job to talk about sex and that Italians know what they’re doing because they don’t have as many teen pregnancies.
 Yes, Italians are known for family openness — something we painfully lack in the US.
 Perhaps rather than ignore one kind of conversation in favor of something that just isn’t currently working in America (that would be family openness), let’s encourage more conversation.
 Maybe families in America like those in Italy will catch on.
 Maybe they’ll talk sex rather than trust another to simply dole out the information that’s already on the back of a box.

 It’s not wise to depend on only the Department of Education to educate us on sex, or the doc, or the good Padre.
-Young people are actually finding their way in sexuality education.
+Young people are actually finding their way into sexuality education.
 They’re finding traditional settings to be narrow and simple.
 Though generations have kept the lid on sexuality, young people know better.
-Sex is complicated and they’re looking to more diverse forums to learn about sexuality, pleasure and relationship.
-They’re demanding conversation in colleges, art venues and online forums and yes, from pornography.
+Sex is complicated and they’re looking to more diverse forums to learn about sexuality, pleasure, and relationship.
+They’re demanding conversation in colleges, art venues, and online forums, and yes, from pornography.